How To Feel Peace When Your Husband Is Unfaithful

 4. I’ll work my own recovery, regardless of what he is doing.

 5. Instead of numbing or disconnecting when I’m in pain, I’ll reach out to safe people and share with them how I am feeling.

 6. I choose not to be responsible for his choices.

 Relational boundary statements sound like this:

-1. Even if you decide not to work recovery, I will continue to do my own recovery work.
+1. Even if you decide to continue to be unfaithful, I will continue to heal from the consequences of your actions.

-2. If you act out in your addiction or abuse me, I'll ask you not to sleep in my bed until I feel safe with you again.
+2. If you act out in you abuse me or use pornography, I’ll ask you not to sleep in my bed until I feel safe with you again.